How Much Your Inspection Will Cost, And What It Will Tell You

 What is a home inspection?

-Where you live will influence where they concentrate their attention.
-In a cold-weather state, they may spend a lot of time on the roof.
+Where you live will influence where inspectors concentrate their attention.
+For example, in a cold-weather state, they may spend a lot of time on the roof.
 In a hot, humid state, they’ll test your air conditioning system.

 After the inspection, they’ll give you an inspection report.
 This could be a print-out in a binder, an emailed PDF, or an interactive report with videos and pictures.
 You should hang on to this report, even if you don’t use it to negotiate on price.